by Gloria Hill

 Fast forward to a year later, and I am no longer nervous or scared.
 I am still excited, and now a little bit more impatient about school starting again, with my Big One entering Year 1 this year.

-2016 was a huge year for all of us, with big changes to our family’s daily routine.
-Big One was starting school, Small One was starting day care, and I was returning to work after my final stint of maternity leave.
-The first few weeks of the new arrangements were chaotic to say the least – wrong lunches being packed, incorrect uniforms being worn, items being forgotten and school notes being lost.
+The first few weeks of Kindergarten were chaotic, to say the least – wrong lunches being packed, incorrect uniforms being worn, items being forgotten and school notes being lost.
 I had to learn to be organised, as I struggled with the pace of our new routine.
 Thankfully, with a bit of organisation, and a bit more practice, we were able to settle into the new routine about half way through Term 1.

 Here’s what I did to get us organised.